OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

 ### Changes required for an Excel add-in (TypeScript)

-If your add-in is an Excel add-in that was created with TypeScript as the script type, make the following changes in **./src/taskpane/taskpan.ts**:
+If your add-in is an Excel add-in that was created with TypeScript, make the following changes in **./src/taskpane/taskpane.ts**:

 ...TO DO...

+After you've made these changes, skip ahead to the [Update app permissions in Azure](#update-app-permissions-in-azure) section of this article to make the necessary updates in Azure.

-### Changes required for an Outlook add-in
+### Changes required for an Outlook add-in (JavaScript)

-If your add-in is an Outlook add-in, make the following changes in **./src/helpers/documentHelper.js**:
+If your add-in is an Outlook add-in that was created with JavaScript, make the following changes in **./src/helpers/documentHelper.js**:

 1. Find the `writeDataToOfficeDocument` function and replace it with the following function: